prog4biol/pfb2019/README.md

 A Python identifier is a name used to identify a variable, function, class, module or other object.
 An identifier starts with a letter A to Z or a to z or an underscore (_) followed by zero or more letters, underscores and digits (0 to 9).

 Python does not allow punctuation characters such as @, $, and % within identifiers.
 Python is a case sensitive programming language.
-Thus, seq_id and seq_ID are two different identifiers in Python.
+Thus, `seq_id` and `seq_ID` are two different identifiers in Python.

 #### Naming conventions for Python Identifiers

- * The first character is lowercase, unless it is a name of a Class.
+ * The first character is lowercase, unless it is a name of a class.
 Classes should begin with an uppercase characters. (ex.
 Seq)
  * Private identifiers begin with an underscore. (ex. `_private`)
  * Strong private identifiers begin with two underscores. (ex. `__private`)
  * Language-defined special names begin and end with two underscores. (ex. `__special__`)